WandaChen/DataVisualizationProject/README.md

 # DataVisualizationProject
 ### Summary
 Gender Wage Gap Project  - Using Data visualization to see different countries' median gender wage gap in the 21st Century.
+Recently I heard a news regarding equal paid for both male and female, it made me more interesting on this issue.
+I wondered if culture or other issues caused the gender wage gap.

 ### Design
 1. Data Selection – I decided to pick the data that is from OECD Data about Gender Wage gap https://data.oecd.org/earnwage/gender-wage-gap.htm.
 When I saw the map, it shows similar to the D3 lesson that about World Cup.
 But it also made me interested and want to answer the questions that is - “Will gender wage gap depend on the country that is label as first World, developing country, or other cultural background will affect the gender wage gap?”
 Especially recently I heard on the news about the equal pay for both male and female.
 It makes me even more interesting on this issue.